Peter St John, 9th Earl of Orkney

-He is a retired Canadian political scientist and Scottish peer.
-He was a lecturer at University College London, England, before moving to the University of Manitoba, Canada, where he rose to become professor of political studies.
+In his academic career, St. John was a lecturer at University College London, England, before moving to the University of Manitoba, Canada, where he rose to become professor of political studies.
 He retired from academia in 1998, the year he succeeded to the Earldom of Orkney, and was appointed a senior scholar by Manitoba.

 Personal life

 In 1963, St John married Mary Juliet Scott-Brown.
 Together they had four children: one son and three daughters.
 Their son, Oliver Robert St John, Viscount Kirkwall, is heir to the earldom.
 His first marriage ended in divorce in 1985, and that year he married Mary Barbara Huck (née Albertson).
 His second marriage brought four step-children.
-As a male-line descendant of the 3rd Viscount Bolingbroke, he is also in remainder to this title.
+As a male-line descendant of the 3rd Viscount Bolingbroke, he is also in remainder to that title.